theislab/scTab/docs/data.md

   4. There have to be at least `5000` cells for a specific cell type
   5. Each cell type has to be observed in at least `30` donors to reliably quantify whether the classifier can generalize to new donors.
   6. Each cell type needs to have at least `7` parent nodes according to the cell type ontology to filter out too granular / general cell type labels
-* Split into train, val and test set
+* Split data into train, val and test set
-  * Split is based on donor:
+  * Splits are based on donors:
     * E.g. each donor is either in the train, val or test set (Unlike for random subsampling)
     * A donor based split better represents how the classifier generalises to unseen donors / data sets
   * Split fraction: train=0.7, val=0.15, test=0.15